 Continued Low Mortgage Rates

 We believe that the effects of COVID-19 will continue into 2021, so you can expect mortgage rates to remain low, even though they will slightly rise in 2021.
-The U.S. government will want to do everything in its power to ensure that the economy returns to pre-COVID-19 levels once the rollout of a vaccine is well underway.
+The U.S. government will want to do everything in its power to ensure that the economy returns to pre-COVID-19 levels even though the rollout of a vaccine is well underway.

 A Robust VA Loan Market